hilary3211/Reach-project/Tutorial.md

 * From line 2 to 6 we create functions and variables we use within the program
 * From line 9 to 18 ensures that all the the functions work using the assert function

-Now lets dive into creating the participant of the game Alice and Bob.
+Now let's dive into creating the participant of the game Alice and Bob.
 The first step is to create the functions which will be used by both participant frontend to communicate with the reach backend code.

 ```js
 20 const Player = {